YtnbFirewings/gsym/README.md

 ```

 #### ADDRESS INFOS
-Each offset in the addr_info_offsets[] array points to one of these.
+Each offset in the addr_info_offsets[] array points to the data for a given
+address.
 The data is designed to carry one or more types of information for
-the address ranges in question.
-This type of the information block
+an address range.
+This type of the information block is specified by the
-is specified by the InfoType enumeration below.
-Each Information block
+InfoType enumeration below.
+Each Information block is preceded by the 32 bit
-is preceded by the 32 bit InfoType enumeration and followed by a 32
+InfoType enumeration and followed by a 32 bit size in bytes of the data for
-bit size in bytes of the data for that type.
-This allows parsers to
+that type.
+This allows parsers to quickly look for the data they care about
-quickly look for the data they care about and skip any data they don't
+for a given address and skip any data they don't need.
-want to parse.

 Definitions:
 ```